-If you're looking for the best small business printers, all in one or single function, then you've come to the right place, as we've gathered together the very best printers that suit the needs for small and medium sized businesses.
+If you're looking for the best small business printers, then you've come to the right place.
+On this page we've listed the top printers for any small business - including ones that are rapidly growing.

-The best small business printers are economical to run – so they won't cost a lot in electricity bills or going through ink or toner cartridges – and they should also offer fast print speeds that's not at the expense of image quality.
+The best small business printers should also be economical to run – so they won't cost a lot in electricity bills or going through ink or toner cartridges – and they should also offer fast print speeds that's not at the expense of image quality.

 The small business printers on this list can also cope with handling multiple tasks from multiple people throughout the day.
 Even the smallest of businesses will be sending documents from networked PCs all day – and if they can also offer photocopying, faxing and scanning features as well, that's even better.